-- All prior coursework at NW-SCC will be included in the completion rate, GPA, and time frame.
+- All prior coursework at NW-SCC will be included in completion rate, GPA and time frame.
 Satisfactory progress is not "reset" for a change of major or degree completion. - 2.
 If a student doesn't meet SAP requirements they are allowed one warning semester in which he/ she will be eligible to receive aid.
 There is no warning period for Max Timeframe.
 After their second consecutive semester of NOT maintaining SAP their financial aid is suspended.
 Not attending one or more semesters will not affect or change SAP status. - Information as to the treatment of repeat, incompletes, withdrawals, transfer credit, bankrupted, forgiven and transitional (remedial) classes is as follows: - Incompletes will be factored into the completion rate and maximum time frame calculations. - Withdrawals will not be factored into the GPA calculation but will be included in the completion rate and maximum timeframe calculations. - Transfer credits from an accredited college(s) will not be factored into the GPA calculation but will be included in the completion rate and maximum timeframe calculations. - Forgiven classes will not be factored into the GPA.
 A class is automatically forgiven one time using the second attempt grade for GPA.
-All forgiven and repeats will be factored in maximum timeframe calculations.
-For the completion rate, if a passing grade was earned in the class that was forgiven, the hours are no longer counted as earned or passed hours.
-In addition, a student can only repeat a successfully-passed class using federal aid once. - Developmental Education Classes will be factored into the GPA, completion rate, and maximum timeframe calculations. - Dropped courses during the add/drop period will not be factored into GPA, completion rate, or maximum timeframe calculations. - Bankrupted classes will be factored into the GPA, completion rate and maximum time frame calculation. - Once admitted, dual credit will be included in GPA, completion rate, and maximum timeframe
+If the class is repeated more than twice the GPA will count in all additional attempts.
+All forgiven and repeats will be factored in completion rate and maximum timeframe calculations.
+In addition, a student can only repeat a successfully-passed class using federal aid once. - Developmental Education Classes will be factored into the GPA, completion rate, and maximum timeframe calculations.

+- Dropped courses during the add/drop period will not be factored into GPA, completion rate, or maximum timeframe calculations. - Bankrupted classes will be factored into the GPA, completion rate and maximum time frame calculation. - Once admitted, dual credit will be included in GPA, completion rate, and maximum timeframe